 Mrs. Joiner has been a great supporter and a person who is always happy to help.
-She is a very talented person and I, as a student-athlete, feel that she is a great resource on campus for anyone who needs help with anything.
+She is a very talented person and me, as a student-athlete feel that she is a great source in campus for anyone who need help for anything.

-Nominated by: Maria Eduarda Nunes
+Nominated by Maria Eduarda Nunes